atc0005/safelinks/README.md

 ### From source

 > [!TIP]
-> Use `make docker-release-build` or `podman-release-build` Makefile recipes to use generate/use build containers compatible with this project.
+> Use `docker-release-build` or `podman-release-build` Makefile recipes to use build containers compatible with this project.

 1. [Download][go-docs-download] Go
 1. [Install][go-docs-install] Go